Call Us Today

 In most legal matters—especially those involving litigation, such as personal injury claims—you want to work with a licensed attorney.
 That license ensures the person has passed the bar exam, meets ethical standards, and is authorized to represent you before a judge.

-That said, many capable legal professionals who are not licensed attorneys can still offer valuable services, such as research or administrative support.
-But when it comes to direct legal representation, bar admission is key.
+Even though a licensed attorney is generally recommended for legal representation, many capable legal professionals who are not licensed attorneys can still offer valuable services, such as research or administrative support.

 Which Term Applies in Personal Injury Cases?

-Personal injury claims often involve lawsuits, insurance negotiations, and potentially courtroom advocacy.
+In personal injury cases, the term that applies is “attorney,” since these cases often involve lawsuits, insurance negotiations, and potentially courtroom advocacy.
 Because of that, the person handling your case should not only understand the law but be authorized to practice it.

 In these cases, it’s generally more accurate—and safer—to refer to that person as an attorney, since you need someone with the legal authority to act on your behalf.